Iran says it will not give Europe more time to save nuclear deal

 The secretary of Iran’s Supreme National Security Council, Ali Shamkhani, said on Wednesday there would be no military confrontation with the United States - echoing a statement from Iran’s president a day earlier.

-Reporting by Bozorgmehr Sharafedin, Additional reporting by Maria Kiselyova and Tom Balmforth in Moscow; Editing by Toby Chopra and Andrew Heavens
+Reporting by Bozorgmehr Sharafedin, Additional reporting by Maria Kiselyova and Tom Balmforth in Moscow; Editing by Andrew Heavens and Janet Lawrence